Residency and Orientation

 What makes residency and orientation essential?

-Residency and orientation provide unique, powerful opportunities to collaborate with faculty and peers, acquire new knowledge, and to implement knowledge.
+Residency and orientation provide unique, powerful opportunities to collaborate with faculty and peers, and acquire and implement new knowledge.
 You will engage with world-renowned faculty who are leaders in their fields and draw upon the academic and professional experiences of your peers.
 You’ll collaborate and build a strong learning community - a factor that can help strengthen and maintain motivation so that you’ll continue moving toward your degree.

 What are you provided?